FactoryBoy/factory_boy/docs/reference.rst

-This feature is also available to :class:`LazyAttribute` and :class:`LazyAttributeSequence`, through the :attr:`~containers.LazyStub.factory_parent` attribute of the passed-in object:
+This feature is also available to :class:`LazyAttribute` and :class:`LazyAttributeSequence`, through the :attr:`~builder.Resolver.factory_parent` attribute of the passed-in object:

 .. code-block:: python